 How often have you heard someone tell you that all it takes to make your dreams come true is to change your thoughts and beliefs?
 Does this sound too good to be true to you?
 It certainly does to me at times.
 While at times it might sound like a mystical power and wishful thinking, I have to admit that there is actual science behind the law of attraction.
 It takes more than willpower and positive thinking.
-Taking the right actions, developing specific thought patterns and beliefs is what will help you to experience the reality you want to live and feel the emotions you chose to feel.
+Taking the right actions and developing specific thought patterns and beliefs is what will help you to experience the reality you want to live in and feel the emotions you choose to feel.

 What Does Manifestation Mean?

 Before we look at the science behind manifestation, let’s develop a general understanding of what the term means.
 Manifestation refers to a physical sign that something is happening or being solidified in reality.
 Manifestation essentially means to bring something tangible into your life through attraction and your belief system.
 It’s not enough to have superficial thoughts, you actually need to truly believe that you will be able to turn your dreams into reality.
 That means that you need to be able to visualize and experience how it would look like to achieve specific goals.
 The reason for that is your nervous system.
 Manifestation is a holistic approach to goal setting through adapting your mindset and behaviors.
 It means bringing your dreams into reality by ‘living’ your goals.

 Manifestation is often used interchangeably with the ‘Law of Attraction’.
 This proposes that if we think and live in a particular way, our dreams are attracted to us.
 As you put positivity out into the world, you get positive results back.

 Let’s start with some basics.
 The nervous system consists of the central nervous system: the brain and spinal cord, and the peripheral nervous system: cranial, spinal, and peripheral nerves.